 A BAA ensures that all parties involved, including subcontractors which are also included in the definition of a business associate, know how they must handle and safeguard PHI.

-Three Important Rules
+Three Important Rules of HIPAA

 - Privacy Rule: This rule applies to covered entities which are defined as health plans, healthcare clearinghouses, and healthcare providers.
 It allows for these covered entities to employ the use of outside business associates to enhance their business function so long as they can ensure that business associates only use PHI for the purposes stated in the business associate agreement.
 Business Associates must safeguard the PHI from any unauthorized access or misuse and assist the covered entity in compliance with the privacy rule.
 This rule also gives rights to the patient to access or make corrections to their information when necessary.
 It must be complied with in writing throughout the business associate agreement.